avilash01/image-generation/README.md

 Express.js: (Commonly used with Node.js) A minimalist web framework that provides robust features for building APIs and managing routes.

 API
-OpenAI DALL-E API: Provides the core text-to-image generation capabilities.
+GEMINI API: Provides the core text-to-image generation capabilities.

 Environment Management
 dotenv: Used for securely managing environment variables (like your API keys), keeping sensitive information out of your codebase.